-6 KEY POINTS TO REMEMBER IN ACUTE LYMPHOCYTIC LEKUKEMIA- t(5;14)
+6 KEY POINTS TO REMEMBER FOR BOARDS – ACUTE LYMPHOCYTIC LEKUKEMIA- t(5;14)

 - This diagnosis can be made on the basis of immunophenotypic and genetic findings even if the bone marrow blast count is low.

 - patients may present with an asymptomatic eosinophilia,

 - Blasts may be deceptively absent in the peripheral blood.

 - Eosinophils are a reactive popula tion and not part of the leukaemic clone.

 - The prognosis is not considered to be different from that of other types of ALL

 Answer this review question on ALL with the t(5;14)

 For more hematology blogs- Click here